 Explore alliteration patterns across Finnic runosong verses — the defining sound device of Kalevala-meter poetry.

+This tool explores alliteration patterns across 4.35 million verse lines from Finnish (SKVR, Julkaisemattomat Runot) and Estonian (ERAB) runosong corpora.
 In runosong (Kalevala-meter poetry), strong alliteration means two or more content words in a verse line starting with the same letter.
 Weak alliteration means vowel-initial content words together (all vowels alliterate in the Finnic tradition).
-Function words (pronouns, particles) are excluded.
-This explorer shows strong alliteration pairs.

 Initial Sound Browser: Click a letter to see the most common alliterative word pairs starting with that letter.